 As a fellowship, we must continue to strive to move forward by not stubbornly clinging to one radical extreme or the other.
-Our members who have been unintentionally blurring the NA message by using drug-specific language such as "sobriety," "alcoholic," "clean and sober," "dope fiend," etc., could help by identifying simply and clearly as addicts, and using the words "clean," "clean time," and "recovery" which imply no particular substance.
-And we all could help by referring to only our own literature at meetings, thereby avoiding any implied endorsement or affiliation.
+Our members who have been unintentionally blurring the NA message by using drug-specific language such as "sobriety," "alcoholic," "clean and sober," "dope fiend," etc., could help by identifying simply and clearly as addicts, and using the words "clean," "clean time," and "recovery," which imply no particular substance.
+We all could help by referring to only our own literature at meetings, thereby avoiding any implied endorsement or affiliation.
 Our principles stand on their own.
-For the sake of our development as a fellowship and the personal recovery of our members, "our approach to the problem of addiction" must shine through clearly in what we say and do at meetings.
+For the sake of our development as a fellowship and the personal recovery of our members, our approach to the problem of addiction must shine through clearly in what we say and do at meetings.

-Our members who have used these sound arguments to rationalize an anti-AA stand, thereby alienating many badly needed stable members, would do well to re-evaluate and reconsider the effects of that kind of behavior.
+Our members who have used these arguments to rationalize an anti-AA stand, thereby alienating many sorely needed stable members, would do well to re-evaluate and reconsider the effects of that kind of behavior.
 Narcotics Anonymous is a spiritual fellowship.
-Love, tolerance, patience and cooperation are essential if we are to live up to that.
+Love, tolerance, patience, and cooperation are essential if we are to live our principles.

-Let's pull together our energies into our personal spiritual development through our own Twelve Steps.
+Let's devote our energies to our personal spiritual development through our own Twelve Steps.
 Let's carry our own message clearly.
-There's a lot of work to be done, and we need each other if we are to do it effectively.
-Let's get on with it in a spirit of NA unity.
+There's a lot of work to be done, and we need each other if we are to be effective.
+Let's move forward in a spirit of NA unity.